gutma-org/flight-declaration-protocol/FlightDeclarationProtocol.md

 this functionality, without requiring the UTM Provider to also publish contact data for its users.

 It is expected that this URL would resolve to an HTML Form for a human to complete.
-It is not expected that this URL would be shared with any of an interested party&#39;s users without some form of authentication and auditing.
+It is not expected that this URL would be shared with any of an interested party's users without some form of authentication and auditing.

-## <a id="Scalability"></a>6 Reliability &amp; Scalability
+## 6 Reliability & Scalability

 To ensure that this protocol is applicable in scalable, asynchronous distributed systems, it has been designed to push notifications to Interested Parties rather than requiring them to continuously poll for flights updates.